Benjamin-Pasternak/Database-JSP_project/README.md

 # Database-JSP_project

 # The code in this repository was for my databases class (336).
-In this project, you are asked to implement a Bar-Beer-Drinker PLUS database system.
+In this project, I was asked to implement a Bar-Beer-Drinker PLUS database system.
 More specifically I used HTML and CSS for the client side, Java for the server side, MySQL for the database server, and JDBC for connectivity between my application and the database server.